AlexLamper/GeoName/README.md

 ## About GeoName

-GeoName is my first project in the "6 startups in 6 months" journey.
-Is it a startup?
-Who knows! 🚀

-GeoName is a web-based platform designed to help you explore and learn about the world through quizzes and interactive resources.
-Whether you're new to geography or already have a strong foundation, GeoName is here to deepen your knowledge of places, flags, and more.
+I created GeoName as my first 'startup' in the creation of 6 startups in 6 months.
+When is something a startup?
+Idk GeoName is a web-based platform designed to help people learn about different geographical places, flags, and more.
+Whether you're a beginner or already have a lot of geographical knowledge, GeoName provides quizzes and learning resources to elevate your journey.

 ---